 Thomas Harris was born 11 Jul 1613 in Northbourne, Kent, England, 3 miles west of Deal.

 He married Elizabeth Leatherland b.
 1613 in Prescot, Lancashire, England prior to 1637 (estimated birth year of first child).
 He died after 3 June and before 22 July, 1686 in Providence.

-Thomas Harris was our first Harris ancestor in America and, like many other Pilgrims, probably left England to pursue an independent religious practice and to get land.
+Thomas Harris was our first Harris ancestor in America and, like many other Pilgrims, likely left England to pursue an independent religious practice and to obtain more land.

 There is no surviving ship's record listing the arrival of Thomas Harris, nor his brother William.
 It is interesting to note that many men who left England to come to America traveled under an alias name.
 This was a protection to those who were religious fugitives, seeking asylum from the government of England.
-It took courage to cross the ocean in a hundred ton boat, Thomas arrived at his destination after weeks of tossing on the restless ocean, and like many other emigrants, either followed a prescribed course planned in advance or sat down to consider where he was and to make a choice of a habitation.
-Perhaps his first thoughts were like those of other Englishmen in a new land.
-Thoughts ‘of the strangeness of the scene about him, unlike anything he was accustomed to in his old parish house.
+It took courage to cross the ocean in a hundred ton boat, Thomas arrived at his destination after weeks of tossing on the restless ocean, and like many other emigrants followed a prescribed course planned in advance with other family members or friends.
+Thoughts of the strangeness of the scene about him, unlike anything he was accustomed to in his old parish house.
 He may have compared the plain wooden houses and their mud chimneys with the picturesque stone cottages and their familiar brick chimneys in his native village of Northbourne or the greatness of London where his siblings had spent time prior to sailing.
-Instead of a gray, ivy-covered church with its tower or steeple, he saw a plain barn like structure which the people called a ‘meeting-house’.
-He could see a change in the countenances of the people.
-Every one walked with his head erect and every face had a hopeful look.
+Instead of a gray, ivy-covered church with its tower or steeple, he saw a plain barn like structure which the people called a ‘meeting-house'.

 If he had come with a group to settle in a town already organized, where former neighbors or friends had already sat down, his program was simple.
 If not, he usually found welcome at an inn at Boston or Charlestown, where he could obtain plenty of advice about the advantages of settlements already started or learn of projects for beginning new ones on the ever-widening western fringe of outlying villages.
 There was no limit to his choice of a home in the wilderness, and emigrants made two or three moves before coming to a final halt.
 Land was free to him for the asking under easy conditions of permanency, and it is not strange that with all this boundless opportunity open to him, he looked on every new settlement where he could enlarge his acreage.
 5 He was a free man in a free country where he had the opportunity to become a sovereign in the body politic and have his voice heard and respected.

-What is known is that Thomas arrived sometime during the voyages of the emigrant ships from England to America prior to 1638, known as the Great Migration, after which he joined with his older brother William who, within a few years, traveled with Roger Williams to beyond the borders of the jurisdiction of any other colonies.
+What is known is that Thomas arrived sometime during the voyages of the emigrant ships from England to America prior to 1637, part of "the Great Migration", likely with his older brother William who, within a few years, traveled with Roger Williams to beyond the borders of the jurisdiction of any other colonies.
 They were the first to settle what is now Providence, R.I.
 William had married Susannah Hyde in London prior to migrating.
-His sister Parnel Harris sailed as a single woman on the ship Hercules, early 1634/35, from Sandwich, Kent, England.
+His sister Parnel Harris sailed as a single woman on the ship Hercules, early 1635, from Sandwich, Kent, England.
 Parnel was accompanied by her half brother, James Sayers.
 Another sister Jane Harris and eventually their mother "Widow Jane Sears (Sayers)" all migrated to New England. .
 Evidence that Anne Harris also came to Providence may have come and never married is a possibility needing further research.
 There is an Anne Harris listed on the tax rolls of the town in 1687 and there is no widow or child of the early Harris to satisfy who Anne was.

-In 1637 Williams obtained a formal deed for this territory, refered to as Providence Plantations, by which the boundaries were established.
+The next year, 1637, Roger Williams obtained a formal deed for this territory, refered to as Providence Plantations, by which the boundaries were established.
 William Harris persuaded Roger Williams...that I should admit him and others into fellowship of my purchase.
 I yielded and agreed that the place should be for such as were destitute (especially for Conscience Sake).’
 It was in accordance with this resolution that, in October, 1638, Williams executed to twelve other persons a conveyance of the land received from the sachems, ‘unto my loving friends and neighbors,…and such others as the major part of us shall admit into the same fellowship of vote with us.’
 Each of these twelve ‘first-comers’ paid thirty shillings ‘towards a town stock’,...

 Thomas Harris was in a group of "second comers" to join the original six who came with Williams the year before.
-Sometime in 1639, these thirteen in number, being younger or treated as lessors, subscribed to a“civil compact.”
-They signed the following: "We, whose names are hereunder, desirous to inhabit the town of Providence, do promise to subject ourselves in active or passive obedience to all such orders or agreements as shall be made for public good of the body in an orderly way, by the major assent of the present inhabitants, members of families incorporated together, into a town of fellowship, and such others whom they shall admit unto themselves only in civil things."
+Sometime in 1637, these thirteen in number, being younger or treated as lessors, subscribed to a “civil compact.”
+They signed the following statement: "We, whose names are hereunder, desirous to inhabit the town of Providence, do promise to subject ourselves in active or passive obedience to all such orders or agreements as shall be made for public good of the body in an orderly way, by the major assent of the present inhabitants, members of families incorporated together, into a town of fellowship, and such others whom they shall admit unto themselves only in civil things."
 This new group were considered proprietors.
 Roger Williams wrote: "Some young men, single persons, of whom there was much need, came to the new plantation, and very naturally their enthusiasm for mission work among the Indians, and for sheltering those ‘distressed of conscience’, speedily became subordinate to the desire to reap where they had sown, to gather into barns, and to own the lands which they had painfully cleared."
 Thomas Harris was 24 years old, newly married and living by his older brother William.